omarx11/chatin-v2/README.md

 - French
 - Turkish

-also, It is recommended to open this app web with Google Chrome 🌐 since other browsers do not support speech recognition.
+It is recommended to open this app web with Google Chrome 🌐 since other browsers do not support speech recognition.

-> Speech recognition is not supported on 📱 mobile devices.
+> Note: Speech recognition is not supported on 📱 mobile devices.

 ## 💁🏻 How Can I help?